GitLab Terraform Provider: Kroki Support in Application Settings

 -

-kroki_enabled,kroki_url, andkroki_formats - Implemented update logic to translate Terraform configuration into the GitLab API request struct
+kroki_enabled,kroki_url, andkroki_formats - Implemented provider logic to map Terraform configuration into the GitLab settings update request

 resource "gitlab_application_settings" "kroki" {